By Tom Kleckner

 The RE was responsible for auditing and enforcing reliability rules in three balancing authorities (SPP, Southwestern Power Administration and parts of MISO).
 Most of its 122 registered entities have been reassigned to the Midwest Reliability Organization, with the remainder joining the SERC Reliability Corp.

-NERC’s board of directors and FERC both approved the SPP RE’s dissolution earlier this year.
+NERC’s board of trustees and FERC both approved the SPP RE’s dissolution earlier this year.
 (See FERC Approves Dissolution of SPP RE.)
 FERC issued an order that terminates an amended and revised delegation agreement between NERC and SPP, effective Aug.
 31, and revises the delegated agreements among NERC, MRO and SERC to reflect their new geographic footprints.

 NERC will assume the compliance monitoring and enforcement of the RTO for two years following the delegated agreement’s termination date, after which it will determine a successor.